Flying with Kids: Painless Airplane Flight with Toddler?

 Toddlers need to move, and they don't understand why they have to stay belted in on the plane.
 Plan to arrive early enough that children get to “run” a bit in the airport hallway after sitting still in the car and before sitting still on the plane.
 Then, whenever the aisle is relatively clear and you are allowed to move around, get up and let her walk.
 Before she even asks, so that she won't ask as soon as the "fasten seatbelt" sign goes on.

 2. Keep her fed and hydrated so she's less likely to get grumpy.
-The airline won't necessarily have food that your child will like, and certainly won't serve it on your child's schedule.
-Bring familiar snacks and more than you'll need.
-Nursing is great, especially on take-off and landing.
+Presume that the airline won't have food that your child will like.
+Bring favorite snacks and more than you'll need.
+Nursing is great, especially on take-off and landing to protect tiny ear drums from pressure.
 You might consider packing treats that your child would not usually get, such as sugar-free lollipops (again, great to suck on take-off and landing.
 Just be sure the stick is firmly attached to avoid a choking hazard, and of course supervise.)

 3. Distract and entertain.